 This is a very generalised account of Feyerabend’s style of argument for epistemic pluralism, which requires a well-developed social epistemology of enquiry.
 It does, however, help us connect pluralism to contingency.
 I will mention two connections, the first being that alternatives, as Feyerabend well-knew, do not always emerge, due to diverse kinds of contingent events and developments.
 To take some examples: social, material, historical, cultural and religious contingencies can shape the kinds of theory favoured in a community of enquiry; or establish certain developmental trajectories to the exclusion of others; or encourage cross-fertilisation with some disciplines to the exclusion of others; and so on.
 These kinds of influence are better described in a vocabulary of ‘encouraging’, not one of ‘determining’.
 Some social constructionists spoke as if the content and course of scientific enquiry is utterly unconstrained by objective facts.
 Most contingentists are more sensible.
 For a Feyerabendian pluralist, the point is that certain alternatives fail to emerge – or fail to develop – due to contingent events.
 Crucially, we should not infer from these failures the demerits of those alternatives.
-The failure can be explained in other ways—for instance, that alternative emerged too late with rival theories already in place, or the person and resources needed to develop that epistemic possibility into a compelling alternative did not appear or were obstructed (think of the impact of David Bohm’s exile from the United States on the subsequent fortunes of Bohmian mechanics—Junior 2019: §3.4.4).
+The failure can be explained in other ways—for instance, that alternative emerged too late with rival theories already in place, or the persons and resources needed to develop that epistemic possibility into a compelling alternative did not appear or were obstructed (think of the impact of David Bohm’s exile from the United States on the subsequent fortunes of Bohmian mechanics—Junior 2019: §3.4.4).

 The second connection of contingency to pluralism concerns the possibility of proliferation.
 Many things are needed to imagine, generate and sustain a diversity of robustly well-developed alternative theories, methods, and projects.
 These can include personnel, technologies, funding and material investment, institutions, specialist equipment, rare or expensive materials, supportive social and political conditions and epistemically supporting intrapersonal and inter-community relationships.
 What Feyerabend appreciated in the history and sociology of science was, among other things, the articulation of this complexity.
 However, social and material complexities are always products and causes of contingencies.
 Funds, equipment, artefacts, social institutions and other aspects of scientific enquiry are massively structured by socio-historical contingencies.
 Our scientific inheritance, while extremely rich, is a product of both deliberate decisions, at local and more global levels, but also of contingencies playing out at different levels and different timescales.
 In Feyerabend’s famous Galileo case study, there are many references to such contingencies—the sorts of ‘natural interpretations’ of natural phenomena typical of the time; the empirical and theoretical content of Copernicanism; a particular set of ‘paradigmatic cases’ for theorising about motion; the rhetorical and ‘propagandistic’ tricks used by Galileo; new epistemological ideas about experiment and proof; new mathematical philosophies; reactions to these astronomic claims shaped by then-prevailing theological views—and so on (see AM3: chs.
 6-10).